Sponsorship Opportunity: 11 Wall Paintings Available for Sponsorship*

 Unidentified Painter (17th century)

-Annunciation and Two Scuola Members
+Annunciation and Portrait of Two Scuola Members

 100 x 97 cm